hgoldstein95/reflective-minimal/README.md

 >   * `.gitignore`

 TODOs
-  - Change String -> Choice, and Choice -> Maybe Choice (in code and paper)
   - add missing things (look at old repo, they are probs there)
     * gen that excludes the parse trees with a divide-by-zero error:
     * STLC reflective where annnotation is typeOf
     * noAnn

 ## Recreating Results